aery32/aery32-refguide/source/modules.rst

 .. hint::

-    Different CS lines can have separate mode, baudrate and shift register width.
+    Different CS lines can have separate SPI mode, baudrate and shift register width.

 Now we are ready to enable spi peripheral